French destroyer Chacal: Construction and career

 Chacal, named after the jackal, was ordered on 26 February 1923 from the Ateliers et Chantiers de Penhoët.
 She was laid down on 18 September 1923 at their shipyard in Saint-Nazaire, launched on 27 September 1924, commissioned on 1 May 1926, completed on 28 July and entered service on 23 December.
 Completion was delayed by problems with her propulsion machinery and late deliveries by sub-contractors.
 Even before she was formally completed, she participated in two Baltic cruises in mid-1926 and made another cruise in the Eastern Atlantic in November–December.
 Chacal was assigned to the 1st Large Destroyer Division (1ère division de contre-torpeilleurs) (DCT) of the Mediterranean Squadron (renamed 5th Light Division (Division légère) (DL) of the First Squadron (1ère Escadre) on 1 February 1927) based at Toulon upon completion, together with her sister ships Panthère and Tigre.
-On 27 April 1927, the ship participated in a naval review by Gaston Doumergue, President of France, off Marseilles.
+On 27 April 1927, the ship participated in a naval review by Gaston Doumergue, President of France, off Marseille.
 The following month, she was one of the ships that escorted Doumergue across the English Channel during his state visit to Britain in May–June 1927.
 The ship was present when he next reviewed the fleet on 3 July 1928 off Le Havre.
 On 9 October 1928, Chacal got underway from Toulon with Panthère and Tigre to search for the missing submarine Ondine.

 Chacal and Tigre escorted the light cruiser Primauguet to French West Africa between 13 January and 10 April 1931.
 The four depth charge throwers were removed from Chacal in 1932 and the ship was briefly assigned to the 9th DL of the Torpedo Training School (Ecole d'application du lancement à la mer) at Toulon on 1 October until she was relieved of that assignment the following year.
 About a year later, the 75-millimeter guns were replaced by four twin mounts for 13.2 mm anti-aircraft machineguns.
 On 15 July 1935, Chacal and her sister Léopard of the 8th DL were assigned to the Naval School (Ecole Navale) at Brest.
 On 12 April 1937, the 8th DL was redesignated as the 2nd DCT; their sister Jaguar joined them in September.